-- Off-The-Job Training: From 1 August, the minimum volume of hours will no longer be linked to working hours; instead, it will be based on a consistent figure, irrespective of the hours worked by the apprentice.
-This will be 6 hours per week for the duration of the practical period, with the usual deduction for statutory annual leave.
+- Off-The-Job Training: From 1 August, the minimum volume of hours will no longer be linked to working hours.
+Instead, it will be based on a consistent figure, irrespective of the hours worked by the apprentice.
+This will be 6 hours per week for the duration of the practical period.
+There will still be the usual deduction for statutory annual leave.

-- Eligible Costs: There have been some changes as a result of the Eligible Costs review, including making initial assessment an eligible cost.
+- Eligible Costs: There have been some changes as a result of the Eligible Costs review.
+These include making initial assessment an eligible cost.

 - Total Negotiated Price: There is no longer a requirement to report your delivery cost if it is above the funding band maximum.
 The price entered into the ILR and the apprenticeship service must be the funding band maximum minus the cost of any relevant prior learning or additional adjustment agreed with the employer.

-- There are new rules related to initial assessment and recognition of prior learning and experience, including the way the costs are reduced.
+- There are new rules related to initial assessment and recognition of prior learning and experience.
+This includes the way the costs are reduced.